-The State faces an evolving threat and hazardous environment.
-MEMA must be flexible and adaptable to meet the needs of individuals and communities, and it must deliver assistance and support in as simple a manner as possible.
-We must innovate and leverage new technology to reduce complexity, increase efficiency, and improve outcomes.
+The State faces numerous evolving threats and hazardous environments.
+MEMA must be flexible and adaptable to meet the needs of individuals and communities, and it must deliver assistance and support in an efficient manner as possible.
+MEMA must innovate and leverage new technology to reduce complexity, increase efficiency, and improve outcomes.